A TOOLBOX FOR COMPREHENDING — AND CHANGING — THE WORLD

 Author

-Georgina Voss is a writer, artist, and researcher.
-Her writing has been published by the Atlantic, the Guardian, Harvard Design Magazine, and MIT Press, as well as by others.
+Georgina Voss is a writer, artist, and design researcher whose work explores the presence and politics of large-scale technologies and heavy industry.
+Her writing has been published by the Atlantic, the Guardian, Harvard Design Magazine, and MIT Press, and other outlets.
 Her installation and performance work has been commissioned and shown at institutions including transmediale, Akademie Schloss Solitude, STUK, Design Museum, and Tate Modern.
-She co-founded and led Supra Systems Studio at University of the Arts London, and co-founded research studio Strange Telemetry
+She co-founded and led the creative studios Strange Telemetry, and Supra Systems Studio at University of the Arts London.
+She is currently a Visiting Professor at the Science and Technology Studies Dept, UCL, and a Fellow at the Institute of Advanced Studies.

 Read more